-Social Media: With social media being such a major part of many businesses’ marketing plans, it’s going to be hard to ignore in 2016.
+Social Media: With social media being such a major part of many businesses’ marketing plans, it’s going to be hard to ignore in the coming years.
 If your business doesn’t have a presence on Facebook or Twitter, make sure to make that a goal as those are the most popular social media platforms.
 Also consider making company pages on other new and popular social media platforms such as Periscope, Snap Chat, Tumblr and Pinterest.
 To decide what platforms are best for your business, look at where your target audience spends the most time when they are online.

-If you already have an active social media presence, take time to develop a plan for your social media campaigns in 2016.
+If you already have an active social media presence, take time to develop a plan for your social media campaigns.
 Using tools like Hootsuite to schedule your posts ahead of time are good for planning your social media strategy.
 Instead of writing posts on the spot, you can plan what day and time the messages goes out and have time to write an effective message with a clear call to action.